TarunSingh-07/InventoryManagementSystem/README.md

 2. 📥 Clone this repo:
        git clone https://github.com/TarunSingh-07/InventoryManagementSystem.git

+---

+## 📈 Future Features
+Implement a user-friendly frontend with React or JavaFX.

+Add barcode scanning functionality for inventory.

+Implement advanced inventory tracking with analytics.

 ## 🤝 Contributing
 Feel free to fork this project, improve it, and make a pull request!
 Collaboration is always welcome. 🌍